Kashmir crisis mars independence celebrations in Pakistan and India | The China Post

 “Independence Day is an opportunity for great happiness, but today we are saddened by the plight of our Kashmiri brothers in occupied Jammu and Kashmir who are victims of Indian oppression,” Khan said in a statement ahead of the trip, adding that he assured the people of Kashmir support from Pakistan.

-Khan visited the area a day after Islamabad called for an urgent meeting of the UN Security Council to discuss New Delhi’s actions in India-administered Kashmir, which revoked the region’s status as an autonomous state.
+Khan visited the region a day after Islamabad called for an urgent meeting of the UN Security Council to discuss the recent decision by New Delhi to revoke India-administered Kashmir’s status as an semi-autonomous state.

 Read more: Pakistan asks UN Security Council to meet over Kashmir

-The state is divided by the Line of Control (LoC) into zones governed by India and Pakistan, although both countries claim Kashmir for themselves.
+The state is divided by the so-called Line of Control (LoC) into zones governed by India and Pakistan, although both countries claim Kashmir in its entirety.

 Defense trumps basic needs

-A recent government report revealed that more than 50% of families could not afford two meals a day.
-Four out of every ten children suffered chronic malnutrition and a similar number of children under the age of five were stunted.
+A recent government report revealed that more than 50% of families in Pakistan could not afford two meals a day.
+Four out of every 10 children suffered chronic malnutrition, and a similar number of children under the age of five have stunted growth.

 Read more: India’s foreign minister visits China amid Kashmir crisis

 “The economy improved in the 1960s, but the 1965 war with India affected it badly.
-During the 1990s, we got involved in Kargil, carried out nuclear detonations and imposed martial law,” Zia Uddin added, explaining that Pakistan’s actions caused it to become the second-most sanctioned country after Libya.
+During the 1990s, we got involved in Kargil, carried out nuclear detonations and imposed martial law,” said Uddin, adding that Pakistan’s actions caused it to become the second-most sanctioned country after Libya.

 “Most of the policies stemmed from our security doctrine that views everything through the prism of India and Kashmir,” he said.

-Note: An earlier version of this article mistakenly stated that Pakistan gained independence from India.
-Both India and Pakistan became independent following the end of British rule on the Indian subcontinent in 1947.
-We apologize for the error.